JetBrains/qodana-action/vsts/README.md

 Triggering this job depends on [what type of repository you are using in Azure Pipelines](https://docs.microsoft.com/en-us/azure/devops/pipelines/build/triggers?view=azure-devops#classic-build-pipelines-and-yaml-pipelines).

 The task can be run on any OS and x86_64/arm64 CPUs, but it requires the agent to have Docker installed.
-And since most of Qodana Docker images are Linux-based, the docker daemon must be able to run Linux containers.
+And since most of the Qodana Docker images are Linux-based, the docker daemon must be able to run Linux containers.

 ### Qodana Cloud